mattermost/mattermost-load-test-ng/docs/deployer_config.md

 *int*

-Number of the instances to be created.
-Right now only support 1 o 0 values.
-Once a job server is deployed, all of the periodic jobs will run in this service.
+Number of instances to be created.
+Supported values are `1` or `0`.
+Once a job server is deployed, all of the periodic jobs will run on this instance.

 ### InstanceType

 *string*

-The type of instance for the Job Server.
+The type of EC2 instance for the Job Server.
 See type [here](https://aws.amazon.com/ec2/instance-types/)).

 ## EnableAgentFullLogs